MJsGoat/chengjie.github.io/_pages/about.md

   - /about.html
 ---

-I am a Mechanical engineering master student in University of Michigan (UMich).
+I am a Mechanical Engineering master student in University of Michigan (UMich).
 Prior to that, I received my bachelor degree from University of Nottingham Ningbo China (UNNC), majoring in Aerospace Engineering.

 Research Interests
 ======